phstc/phstc.github.com/_drafts/sidekiq-vs-shoryuken-(aws-sqs).md

 [Redis To Go pricing](https://addons.heroku.com/redistogo):

 * Starts at $0 for a very limited option.
 But keep in mind that Redis To Go isn't an [HA solution](https://en.wikipedia.org/wiki/High_availability), they don't offer a Redis cluster, so it's a [SPOF](https://en.wikipedia.org/wiki/Single_point_of_failure).
 For an HA solution they recommend [ObjectRocket](https://objectrocket.com/pricing), which starts at $59/month

+## From Sidekiq from Shoryuken

+Did I convince you?

+Have a look at the migration steps from [Sidekiq to Shoryuken](https://github.com/phstc/shoryuken/wiki/From-Sidekiq-to-Shoryuken).

+## Conclusion

+There's no silver bullet solution.
+If your workers aren't thread safe workers, maybe you should stick with Resque.
+If the performance difference between Shoryuken and Sidekiq matters to you, go with Sidekiq.

+The point I'm trying to make is that in general for background jobs in Ruby, IMO Shoryuken/SQS is the new main option to go.
+It's fast, durable, distributed, auto scalable, cheap (or even free) and you don't need to care about the infrastructure, AWS will handle that for you.